carbynestack/nettle/enhancements/0055-Federated-Learning.md

 Nettle is an integration layer between the [Flower] federated learning framework and Carbyne Stack.
-Nettle allows for large-scale privacy-preserving federated learning with MPC-based secure aggregation and protects against inference attacks.
+Nettle allows for large-scale privacy-preserving federated learning with MPC-based secure aggregation to protect against inference attacks.
+In addition, Nettle uses confidential computing techniques to protect the model on the clients.

 ### Namesake